US E3 Visa Information For Australian Nationals

 E3 visa sponsorship

-To gain an E3 visa, you must have a firm job offer from a US employer that is willing to sponsor you for your E3 visa application.
+To gain an E3 visa, you must have a firm job offer from a US employer that is willing to sponsor you.

-The LCA is used by the US authorities to seek assurance from the US sponsor that employing the E3 visa holder would not have a negative impact on the wages and working conditions of US workers, and that the role will pay the required minimum salary.
+Through the LCA, US authorities are seeking assurance from the US sponsor that employing the E3 visa holder would not have a negative impact on the wages and working conditions of US workers, and that the role will pay the required minimum salary.

-The E3 wage threshold is determined by the position you are applying for in the region where you plan to work, as stipulated by the Foreign Labor Certification Data Center.
+The E3 wage threshold is determined by the position being applied for in the region where you plan to work, as stipulated by the Foreign Labor Certification Data Center.

 Only with the LCA can your prospective employer then petition the United States Citizenship and Immigration Services (USCIS) to classify you as a temporary worker within the E-3 visa category.